x1nigo/dotfiles/README.md

 # x1nigo's dotfiles
-These are my personal dotfiles, which include scripts to my other respositories.
+These are my personal dotfiles, which include scripts to my other repositories.

 ## Requirements
 - Make sure to add the `.scripts` folder in your $PATH.